 Participation in athletics and organized sports is an important part of a school's culture.
 Each secondary school is unique in the sports offered and the levels at which they participate.
 Students can expect a cost for participation which is dependent on the level of the sport, the number of games or tournaments played, the travel involved as well as other factors including fees for referees which are paid by the school.
-A significant portion of the costs associated with athletics go to the provincial bodies that organize these events.
-Every attempt is made to keep costs to a minimum and it is normal practice to have parents pay in a lump sum at the beginning of any one sport season so parents understand the true costs involved for full participation.
+A significant portion of the costs associated with athletics goes to the provincial bodies that organize these events.
+Every attempt is made to keep costs to a minimum and it is normal practice to have parents pay in a lump sum at the beginning of any one-sport season so parents understand the true costs involved for full participation.
 No school shall generate an ongoing surplus as the result of collection of fees for athletic programs and organized extracurricular sports.
+At Fleetwood Park, athletic fees, in minor and major sports, pay for the athletic banquet and awards, a Fleetwood Park Athletics t-shirt, and association fees.